-- 125 [September-November (SON)] from 1980 to 2018.
+To perform a detailed analysis of Arctic extreme seasons, the ERA5 reanalysis dataset of the European Centre for Medium-Range Weather Forecasts (ECMWF) is used (Hersbach et al., 2020).
+Hourly atmospheric fields and short-range forecasts were spatially interpolated to a $0.5^{\circ} \times 0.5^{\circ}$ horizontal grid on model levels.
+The study period includes winters (December-February, DJF) from 1979/80 to 2017/18 as well as springs (March-May, MAM), summers (June-August, JJA) and autumns (September-November, SON) from 1980 to 2018.
 Based on the ERA5 dataset, we additionally consider synoptic features such as extratropical cyclones and blocks identified following the methods presented in Sprenger et al. (2017).
 Here, cyclones are defined as objects covering the area around a sea level pressure minimum, delimited by the outermost closed sea level pressure contour (Wernli and Schwierz, 2006).
 Blocks are identified based on the deviation of vertically averaged potential vorticity between 150 and 500 hPa from the monthly climatological mean.
-Contiguous areas where this value falls below -1.3 pvu are - 130 tracked in time and tracks that persist for at least 5 days are considered as blocks (Schwierz et al., 2004; Croci-Maspoli et al., 2007).
+Contiguous areas where this value falls below -1.3 pvu are tracked in time, and tracks that persist for at least 5 d are considered as blocks (Schwierz et al., 2004; Croci-Maspoli et al., 2007).

-Further, we define marine cold air outbreaks (CAOs) based on the exceedance of the 900 hPa sea-air potential temperature difference (θSST - θ900) by +4 K (cf. Papritz and Spengler, 2017), whereby we exclude grid points over land or with a sea ice concentration of more than 50 %.
-As outlined below, particularly anomalous seasons are identified based on seasonal-mean anomalies of the following six variables in specific regions: 2 m temperature (T2m), precipitation (P, defined as the sum of convective and large-scale precipitation), surface sensible heat flux (HS), surface latent heat flux (HL), net surface shortwave radiation (RS) and net surface longwave radiation (RL).
-The last four variables are relevant for the surface energy balance and their sum is denoted by ES.
+Further, we define marine cold air outbreaks (CAOs) based on the exceedance of the 900 hPa sea-air potential temperature difference ( $\theta{SST} - \theta{900}$ ) by +4 K (see Papritz and Spengler, 2017), whereby we exclude grid points over land or with a sea ice concentration of more than 50 %.
+As outlined below, particularly anomalous seasons are identified based on seasonal-mean anomalies of the following six variables in specific regions: 2 m temperature ( $T{2m}$ ), precipitation (P, defined as the sum of convective and large-scale precipitation), surface sensible heat flux ( $H_S$ ), surface latent heat flux ( $H_L$ ), net surface shortwave radiation ( $R_S$ ) and net surface longwave radiation ( $R_L$ ).
+The last four variables are relevant for the surface energy balance, and their sum is denoted by $E_S$ (see Table 1 for a list of all variable names used in this study).
 Positive signs denote energy fluxes into the surface, whereas negative signs are indicative of energy fluxes into the atmosphere.
-We use short-range forecasts for the fluxes P, HS, HL, RS and RL and analyses for the other fields.
+We use short-range forecasts for the fluxes P, $H_S$ , $H_L$ , $R_S$ , and $R_L$ and analyses for the other fields.